makyo/writing/work/the-fool/the-fool.md

 I nod, brushing fingertips over the overturned cards left on the table.
 It felt like we were both acknowledging their presence in our own ways.
 "But I still haven't told dad, and I'm still freaked out what the counselor will say."

-"Anxiety, then?" she offers, gesturing to the cards.
+"Anxiety, then?" she offers, waving a paw above the cards.
 "A bit of the Page of Wands still left over?"

 I nod again, silent.